LauraBreimann/neuron_Puro-PLA_quantification/README.md

-# neuron_mRNA_quantification
+# neuron_Puro-PLA_quantification
-Quantification of mRNA spots in neurons
+Quantification of local translation in neurons